 You may have seen Avion Tequila highlighted on the HBO show 'Entourage', and hopefully by now you know that it is a real tequila.
+It may not be a top world class bold tequila, but it's real.
 According to Creator Ken Austin, it was around before the TV show.
 It is a well made, delicious and pleasant tequila brand.
 You may know this now, but so many people did not know this a few years ago, and what looked like a blessed opportunity according to the brand, was anything but.
 Creator & Founder Ken Austin told me, Avion was launched in 2010 in New York and California 'before' it was on the TV show 'Entourage'.
 Austin says he started working on Avion in 2007, and after the launch on both US coasts, an unbelievable opportunity arose.
 According to him, he and original co-owner Kenny Dichter, both Long Island friends who knew Doug Ellin- the HBO creator of 'Entourage', were hanging out and relaxing in a hot tub when conversations arose about the show and the desire for some new story arcs.
 Ken said, they were asked if they wanted Avion highlighted in an upcoming story line, and of course they said yes.
 After all, who wouldn't want to be in a hit show for free?
 Austin says he asked if it could be delayed for a year, so Avion can continue to get off the ground in more cities, but HBO needed to go right away with the new story-line for the character 'turtle'.
 From seeming like a sure shot, it sort of backfired.
 Expecting a boom of unprecedented proportions once it aired, it did almost nothing for the brand, and they were all flabbergasted.
 According to Austin, the reason was because everyone thought Avion was a fake, 'made up brand' for the TV show.
 Avion was forced to make a decision, to convince everyone that it was real.
 They changed their slogan from "Taste Elevated" to "Yes, It’s Real."

 I have spent a lot of time talking with Ken Austin, and he is a stand up guy, honest and transparent, and luckily a tequila connoisseur himself.
 He was enjoyable and knowledgeable to speak with, just like when I talk with my tequila aficionado friends.
 Being a classy guy, he wouldn't bad mouth any other brands, or say why they may use colorings, additives or worse.
 He made it clear that he and Avion have strict procedures, and regardless what others may or may not do, Avion is made in a high quality way.
 I enjoy Avion blanco and always have, and their aged expressions are well made and tasty as well, but my favorites here are the bookends....the Silver Blanco and the Reserva 44 Extra Anejo.
 Austin feels strongly about his "base" blanco juice, which he is very proud of.
 He says "it's like mama's gravy- it all starts there".
 Once you mention Avion Reserva 44 extra anejo, his voice lights up again, and I see why.
 He says "Reserva 44 is "quite special and very sophisticated, a true extra anejo that's complex but not a vanilla bomb".
 I totally agree with that, and although aged for 44 months in two oak barrels, it has a balanced, delicious agave finish.
 I absolutely love Reserva 44 Extra Anejo- I can drink this stuff all day long.
 It is not overpowered by the usual suspects- vanilla and caramel.
 It is so delicious and balanced.
 This is superior juice.
 I have tried a lot of great extra anejos, and this one is right up there with the best of them.

-After Avion's campaign started to work and people realized that it was for real, Avion started realizing they needed to find a distribution network to help sell the stuff.
+After Avion's campaign started to work and people realized that it was a real tequila brand, Avion started realizing they needed to find a distribution network to help sell the stuff.
 Ken had been exploring new ideas and was being courted by other spirits corporations.
 He had an idea, and he sent an email to someone he did not know at Pernod Richard, as he calls it... a "blind email".
 He knew Pernod had a major gap in their tequila portfolio, so he was hoping to engage with Pernod Richard USA.
 I'm sure this email 'reminded' Pernod, that they may want to check this brand out fast, as emails must be flying all around.
 Apparently this strategy worked, and they got a call back from Pernod Richard, and in 2011 a deal was struck, and Avion sold 20% to Pernod Richard.
 In 2014 Ken told me "they came to me and asked to buy more, as they loved the brand, and they even bought out all of my investors, which was a good thing for Pernod and my investors."
 He said "the great part is they handle sales and distribution now, and I focus on the tequila making."
 He seems very happy with this arrangement.

 I asked Ken what his position is now, and he told me "besides being the founder, I am now the active Executive Chairman of Avion".
 His name is on every bottle neck of Avion tequila, now and forever, and I can tell how proud he is of that.
 He said "I spend at least 1-2 weeks every month in Jesus Maria, and other parts of Mexico.
 I still retain a large stake and I must approve budget, brand vision, and all production."
 He said he still has the same team in Mexico that he started with, and is very active, as this is pretty much all I do, and want to do.
 He insists that it has been really good having a big company as his partner.
 He explained to me that the distribution side is really hard, and Pernod Richard has great resources, 'boots on ground', as he calls it, that I could not.
 Austin told me "Pernod owning us is a good thing, not bad".
 "They have very strict quality standards as I do."
 Pernod has now gone on to become the majority shareholder of Avion, and Austin holds a major role as the creator and executive, and is always working on the brand, improving the facility and coming up with new ideas for the future.
 Besides working on several other amazing innovations that he hopes to release over the next 2-3 years, Ken is busy building an Avion visitor center, that should be completed by the beginning of next year.